SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 </details>

-To cancel an inherited subscription, you need to remove subscription from a parent folder or move the monitor or folder into another location outside the folder with direct subscription.
+To cancel an inherited subscription, you'll need to remove the subscription from a parent folder or move the monitor or folder into another location outside the folder with direct subscription.
+[Learn more](/docs/alerts/monitors/alert-response/#notification-preferences).

-Click **Unsubscribe** to learn how to remove a subscription.

 ### Notification Preferences